otech47/Web-Environment-Integrity/README.md

-# Web Environment Integrity API
+# Web Environment Authoritarian API

 This repository details the proposal to add a new API for determining the integrity of web environments: